rubymonolith/superform/README.md

 ## Usage

-Superform streamlines the development of forms on Rails applications by making everything a component.
+Superform streamlines the development of forms on Rails applications by making everything a Phlex component.

+They are designed to work like the form builders you are already used to.
+You can pass a model and it will infer attributes like `method` and `action`.
+These can be overridden by passing arguments when initializing the component.

 After installing, create a form in `app/views/*/form.rb`.
 For example, a form for a `Post` resource might look like this.

 ```ruby
 # ./app/views/posts/form.rb